Don't get distracted

 Colossians 3:1 If, then, you were raised with Messiah, seek the matters which are above, where Messiah is, seated at the right hand of Elohim.
 2 Mind the matters above, not those on the earth.
 3 For you have died, and your life has been hidden with Messiah in Elohim……… 9 But keep away from foolish questions, and genealogies, and strife and quarrels about the Torah, for they are unprofitable and useless.

-One of the topics I have come across which fits these wording exactly is “when is the Hebrew new year”.
+One of the larger distractions, and fundamental to the observance of the Fathers Salvation Plan (Feasts), is what is the correct calendar.
+Why are there so many variations?
+When are the dates of the Feasts.
 You may ask yourself why it matters, but to those who think it does, I hope the below helps.
+This is a highly debated distraction.

-The Hebrew calendar is normally a 360-day year, the start of each month is a lunar cycle set with the new moon.
 At the end of a 12-month cycle, a new year commences.
+For this reason, the Hebrew calendar is classified as a lunar-solar calendar.
+This is however only a 354 day years and needs to be corrected or the calendar will lose step with the seasons relatively quickly.
 Every few years a further month is added to correct the lunar cycles to a solar year.
-For this reason, the Hebrew calendar is classified as a lunar-solar calendar.
-As a lunar cycle is 29.4 days, and this is not directly dividable by 7 (number of days in the week) each month of the Hebrew calendar may start on a different day of the week.
+As a lunar cycle is 29.4 days, and this is not directly dividable by 7 (number of days in the week) each month of the Hebrew calendar may start on a different day of the week and each day starts and ends at sunrise.
+The lunar-solar calendar appears to make sense as for an agrarian people, they always know where within a months cycle they are, simply by observing the phase of the moon.

 The Gregorian calendar that most of the western world uses, is not a lunar cycle, it is a fixed number of days, with 12 months adding to a total of 365 days in each year.
-The Gregorian calendar is then a solar calendar with fixed period months.
+The Gregorian calendar is then a true solar calendar with fixed period months, and is very different in time keeping to the Hebrew calendar.

 The Father specified the Feast days using the lunar solar calendar, and not the Gregorian calendar, and not the day of the week.
 The basis for the timing of the Feast days has nothing to do with the Gregorian calendar, the solar cycle, or the day of a week.